Display Screen Equipment (DSE)

 - Apply the basic principles below as far as you are able in the circumstances.

-- If you have any questions, concerns or issues – try calling our new Physiotherapy and Workstation Helpline to speak to an expert.
+- If you have any questions, concerns or issues – please call the Workstation and Physiotherapy Helpline to speak to an expert.

 - Seek to resolve any problems and make your manager aware of ongoing issues.

 - Manage the time you spend continually undertaking DSE work by taking short frequent screen breaks (5-10 mins every hour).
 This might be as simple as making a drink.
 Make sure you take your hands away from the keyboard or the mouse (micro breaks) when you are not using them.